dalito/ucumvert/README.md

 # Easier access to UCUM from Python

 > **Feedback welcome!**
 > Currently only the conversion direction from UCM to pint is supported.
-Supporting pint to UCUM is not of high priority.
 > Please carefully review definitions before you trust them.
 > While we have many tests in place and reviewed the mappings carefully, bugs may still be present.